smoha020/aws-saa-c03/README.md

     - Only these logs global
 - **NOT REALTIME** - There is a delay
     - Typical 15 minutes ❗
+### CloudTrail vs CloudWatch
+- Key Differences:
+	- Purpose: CloudWatch focuses on performance monitoring and operational health.
+CloudTrail is centered on auditing API calls for security and compliance.
+	- Data Type: CloudWatch deals with metrics, logs, and events related to resource performance.
+CloudTrail logs API activity and account actions.
+	- Real-time vs. Historical: CloudWatch provides real-time monitoring and can trigger immediate actions.
+CloudTrail offers a historical record of account activity.
+	- Use Cases: Use CloudWatch for performance monitoring, troubleshooting, and automated responses to operational issues.
+Use CloudTrail for security analysis, resource change tracking, and compliance auditing.
+	- Granularity: CloudWatch typically deals with aggregated data over time.
+CloudTrail provides detailed information about each individual API call.

 ## AWS Control Tower